 In 1942 Thomas left Consolidated to become the General Works Manager of the Ideal Novelty and Toy Company’s new plastics division.
 While at Ideal Thomas worked on many military contracts including the molding of parts for nine million gas masks and parts for the proximity fuse, which was credited with helping turn the tide in the Battle of the Pacific.
 When Ideal’s molding machines were not turning out plastic products to help in the war effort they were busy producing toys for a generation of appreciative children who had grown tired of the wooden and paper toy substitutes that filled department and dimestore shelves during the war.

-From 1942 until the end of 1944 Thomas designed and molded millions of plastic toy jeeps, ships, planes, and tea sets.
+From 1942 until October 1944 Thomas designed and molded millions of plastic toy jeeps, ships, planes, and tea sets.
 His last two toys at Ideal were a pistol with a revolving cylinder, and the first plastic telephone.
-Both were introduced late in 1944, and were made from the black scrap plastic left over from defense contracts.
+Both were introduced at Christmas 1944, and were made from the black scrap plastic left over from defense contracts.
 The telephone would go on to be one of the best selling toys of all time.

-Thomas left Ideal in November 1944 and started the Thomas Engineering Corp. with Benjamin H. Shapiro owner of Acme Plastics Manufacturing Company, which was really just an office in New York City.
-Acme had only a few toys at the time, a filmstrip viewer, three planes, and three boats, all created by Thomas and Shapiro when Thomas was working at Consolidated.
-The new company, the Thomas Engineering Corporation, was located in Newark, New Jersey and the new line of toys, designed and molded by Thomas, was sold and marketed under Shapiro’s Acme Plastics Manufacturing Company name.
+Thomas left Ideal in October 1944 and started the Thomas Manufacturing Corporation with Benjamin H. Shapiro owner of the Acme Plastic Toys, Inc., which was really just a home/office in New York City.
+Acme had only a few toys at the time, a plastic filmstrip viewer, three planes, and three boats, all created by Thomas and Shapiro when Thomas was working at Consolidated.
+The new company had four stock holders, Islyn and Ruth Thomas and Benjamin and Louise Shapiro.
+Each of the four had an equal number of shares, sixty-two and one-half.
+The Thomas Manufacturing Corporation was located in Newark, New Jersey and the new line of toys, was marketed and sold by Shapiro's Acme Plastic Toys, Inc.